-- Completion of all general education courses and prerequisites for nursing degree program. (exception Ethics 3hrs - Biblical REL 3703, Fine Arts 3hrs - FNAR 2063) - Completion of all conditional requirements. - Any Non-Native English Speaker (NNES) student is required to score a level 8 or higher on the OBU Intensive English Program's English Placement Test prior to admission to the College of Nursing.
+- to continue progression into the senior year of the program. - Completion of all conditional requirements. - Any Non-Native English Speaker (NNES) student is required to score a level 8 or higher on the OBU Intensive English Program's English Placement Test prior to admission to the College of Nursing.
 A Non-Native English Speaker may self-identify or may be identified by faculty or admission counselor.
 When identified, the NNES will be directed to the IEP program for evaluation.
 A student who fails to score a level 8 can choose to participate in the OBU IEP program for remediation.
-A level 8 on the English Placement Test must be achieved by the third attempt.

-For courses taken during the summer session at another college or university, all official transcripts must be in the Academic Center no later than August 15, or student will not be considered for admission.
+A level 8 on the English Placement Test must be achieved by the third attempt. - For courses taken during the summer session at another college or university, all official transcripts must be in the Academic Center no later than August 15, or student will not be considered for admission.